AlexsanderHamir/GoFlow/README.md

 - **Δ%**: Percentage difference in comparison with the stage before the current one.
 - **Goroutines**: The total amount of time the spent blocked per goroutine, represented by a histogram.

-## Simulation Output
+## Output Options

+The library supports multiple output formats controlled via `DataPresentationChoices`.
+Below are the available modes:

+### 1. **PrintToConsole**

-The stats will be printed to the terminal, if you want to save to a file you can do the following:
+Statistics will be printed directly to the terminal in a human-readable format.

+To save the output to a file, you can redirect it using standard shell syntax:

 ```bash
 go run main.go > output.txt
 ```

+### 2. **DotFiles**

+When this mode is selected, the library will generate Graphviz DOT files representing the pipeline and its runtime behavior:

+1. **Pipeline Overview**
+   A single `.dot` file showing the full pipeline layout, including stage names, configuration, and performance stats.

+2. **Per-Stage Histograms**
+   One `.dot` file per stage visualizing the **goroutine blocked time histogram**, which helps identify stages experiencing contention or delay.

+> These `.dot` files can be rendered with tools like Graphviz to generate visual diagrams:
+>
+> ```bash
+> dot -Tsvg pipeline.dot -o pipeline.svg
+> ```

 ## Contributions